ROOT CANAL THERAPY IN SEARCY, AR

 5. “My tooth has a large cavity (decay)”

 In the case that you have an infected tooth, it is possible, for safety reasons, we will not be able to start your root canal therapy until the infection has been reduced.
-In this event we will prescribe you an antibiotic to take prior to you root canal therapy.
+In this event, we will prescribe you an antibiotic to take prior to receiving root canal therapy.
 In some cases, even with a tooth infection, we can begin the process of a root canal immediately.

 If Dr. Eichhorn has approved your tooth for treatment, we will make a small hole in the top of your tooth, in order to access the tooth’s nerve.
 Once the nerve has been accessed, he will use small files to clean out the damaged nerve tissue.
-The hole in your tooth will then be temporarily.
+The hole in your tooth will then be temporarily sealed off.
 We require you to remain on an antibiotic until we finish the root canal treatment.
 If you were experiencing pain in this tooth prior to starting the treatment, the antibiotics will eliminate the pain associated with the infection within 24 hours of starting the antibiotics.